Zhang Lin (general)

-Zhang Lin (张林; born 1965) is a lieutenant general in the People's Liberation Army of China who is the current head of the Logistic Support Department of the Central Military Commission, in office since January 2022.
+Zhang Lin (张林; born 1965) was a lieutenant general in the People's Liberation Army of China who served as the head of the Logistic Support Department of the Central Military Commission, in office from January 2022 to October 2025.

 Biography

 Zhang was born in 1965.
 He was promoted to chief of staff of the Joint Logistics Support Force of the Central Military Commission in 2019, but having held the position for only one year, in 2020 he was appointed head of the Logistics Department of the People's Armed Police.
 He became director of the Agency for Offices Administration of the Central Military Commission in March 2021, and soon was commissioned as head of the Logistic Support Department of the Central Military Commission in January 2022.

 He attained the rank of lieutenant general (zhongjiang) in January 2022.

+Downfall

+On September 12th 2025, he was dismissed as deputy of the NPC by The Standing Committee of the National People's Congress together with General Wang Chunning, Lieutenant General Gao Daguang and Lieutenant General Wang Zhibin.